Notice on Further Adjusting the Visa and Entry Policies for Foreigners Entering China - Updated on March 14, 2023:

 4. Transit Passengers must Enter & Exit via Designated Ports

 There are 8 ports of entry & exit opened in Yangtze River Delta in total, including 5 ports in Shanghai, and 1 airport in Hangzhou, Nanjing and Ningbo respectively.
 You are free to enter or exit via one of the ports.
 And it’s flexible to directly transit in Shanghai or transfer to Shanghai after enter from Nanjing (Jiangsu Province) or Hangzhou, Ningbo (Zhejiang Province).

 Ports of Entry & Exit (8): Shanghai Pudong International Airport, Shanghai Hongqiao International Airport, Shanghai Railway Station, Shanghai Port International Cruise Terminal, Shanghai Wusongkou International Cruise Terminal; Hangzhou Xiaoshan International Airport, Nanjing Lukou Internation Airport, Ningbo Lishe International Airport.

 ①.
-Inform the air company that you will take to get to Shanghai when boarding.
+Inform the air company that you will apply for the visa-free transit in Shanghai when boarding.

 ②.
 Go to waiting area and fill in an Arrival Card (blue version), after landing at airports or cruise terminals in Shanghai.

 ③.
 Submit completed Arrival Card at the specialized 144-Hour Visa-free desk.

 Shanghai has adopted Online Application System for 144-Hour Transit Visa Exemption.
-Applicants may submit application abroad ahead of departure, and print the completed Arrival Card, or fill in on a self-servie machine when arrive at airports in Shanghai and other ports of entry.
+Applicants may submit application abroad ahead of departure, and print the completed Arrival Card, or fill in on a self-service machine when arriving at airports in Shanghai and other ports of entry.
 (Online Application Link: https://gaj.sh.gov.cn/crj/ka144/default.jsp)

 ④.
 Obtain a Temporary Entry Permit stamped on your passport.
 (Don’t forget to tell the officer you don’t want to use the China Visa you already got.)